chandar-lab/RLHive/docs/quickstart.rst

     hive_single_agent_loop -c <config-file>
     hive_multi_agent_loop -c <config-file>

-Finally, if instead you want to use your own custom custom components you can simply register it with RLHive and run your config normally:
+Finally, if instead you want to use your own custom components you can simply register it with RLHive and run your config in the following way:

 .. code-block:: python